Tulip Meaning: Colors, History, Tulipmania & Holidays

 Tulips are second only to roses for love and romance.
 Send a bouquet featuring tulips when you want to send something memorable and unique to your Valentine.
 Try a bouquet of pink tulips or red tulips to express your affection and love.
 Other good choices for Valentine’s Day flowers include yellow or multicolored tulips.

-Tulips also have a surprisingly long history of use as wedding flowers—for table centerpieces, general wedding decor and as bridal bouquets.
-Cut tulips can wilt, so the stems should be relatively short and the flowers kept in water as long as possible.
+Tulips have a surprisingly long history of use as wedding flowers: table centerpieces, general wedding décor, and bridal bouquets.
+Note that cut tulips can wilt, so the stems should be relatively short.
+The flowers kept in water as long as possible.

 Tulips are an elegant and classical choice for weddings, particularly a spring wedding.
 Tulips with variegated colors and ruffled tulips can create a striking, modern look for a wedding centerpiece.